 Achieving optimal muscle gains requires more than just lifting weights and consuming protein-rich foods.
 It also involves being mindful of what you should avoid in your diet.
-Certain foods can hinder your progress by contributing to excess fat gain, inflammation, or inadequate nutrient intake.
+Certain foods to avoid for optimal gains can hinder your progress by contributing to excess fat gain, inflammation, or inadequate nutrient intake.
 Here’s a comprehensive guide to foods you should steer clear of when aiming for maximum muscle growth:

 1. Sugary Foods and Beverages